chrender/fizmo/README.md

    This provides the interpreter core.
 It is a plain-C implementation which requires no external libraries (libxml2 is used by default, but in case babel support is not needed even libxml2 is not required).
  - _libdrilbo_
    Provides support for jpeg, png and infocom's mg1 image reading as well as X11-based output.
- - _libsndifsdl_
+ - _libsndifsdl2_
-   Supplies a SDL-based sound interface.
+   Supplies a SDL2-based sound interface.

 ---